glouppe/info8006-introduction-to-ai/lecture9.md

 ## Approximate Q-Learning

-Using a feature-based representation, the Q-table can now be replaced with a function approximator, such as a linear model:
+Using a feature-based representation, the Q-table can now be replaced with a function approximator, such as a linear model
 $$Q(s,a) = w\_1 f\_1(s,a) + w\_2 f\_2(s,a) + ... + w\_d f\_d(s,a).$$

 Upon the transition $(s, r, a, s')$, the update becomes